codess-aus/ai-fundamentals/conversational.md

 The Bot service framework CLI tools manage bots and related services and are used in the DevOps pipelines when deploying bots in enterprises.

 The Bot Framework Composer is a tool to build bots without Code.
 The Bot Framework Composer uses a visual user interface to create diaslogs and bot logic.

+The Azure Bot Framework separates the logic of the bot from the communication with different apps and platforms.
+When you create a bot, the bot is available for webchat.
+You can add additional channels to make the bot available for other platforms like facebook, email, Teams, Slack etc.

+The Azure Bot can both consume other bots and be consumed itself by another bot.
+A skill is a a bot that performs tasks for another bot.
+You add a skill when you want to reuse or extend a bot.

+An Azure bot communicates by receiving and sending messages.
+A turn handles the received message and sends a message back to the users.
+You add new turns when you want to handle different messages.

+You can add LUIS to your bot when you create it or later.
+You use the Dispatch tool to route messages from the bot to LUIS.

+You can integrate QnA Maker knowledge bases.
+You use the Dispatch tool to route messages from the bot to QnA Maker.
+Your bot can choose which has the best response for the user.

+You can integrate bots created using Power Virtual Agents.
+You can use the Dispatch tool to configure your bot to work with a Power Virtual Agent Bot.